stlee42/epubfx/README.md

 - inserting tables using configurable templates
 - inserting links to internal and external targets
 - Preview of xhtml file
-- preview of image files with information about size and dimesion
+- preview of image files with information about size and dimension
 - basic search function (currently working: search and replace in current file, search in current file, all files, all html files (only forward searching available))
 - generating and editing toc ncx (epub 2) and nav (epub 3)
 - generating cover file by image